Get the best finish for walls before hanging wallpaper or painting

 Once you’ve chosen the direction, you need to work out your start point.

-Mark a line 60mm shorter than the width of your lining paper on the ceiling.
-For example, if your chosen lining paper has a width of 540mm, mark a small line approximately 480mm from the wall onto the ceiling (25mm in from the adjacent wall so that you have room to hammer in the nail for the chalk line).
+For example, if your chosen lining paper has a width of 540mm, mark a small line approximately 480mm from the wall onto the ceiling.
+Make sure to measure 25mm in from the adjacent wall so that you have room to hammer in the nail for the chalk line.

 This will be your provisional starting point but before we can confirm that we need to check that the last length of paper will not end up being too thin.
 The excess paper will be trimmed off later, but an overlap onto the walls accommodates for our ‘not so square’ ceilings.